 Lost wages, medical bills, pain and suffering and other damages may be sought from responsible parties through a personal injury or wrongful death lawsuit.
 The at-fault party's insurance company, the vehicle's manufacturer, or even the government agency responsible for maintaining the road could be liable.
 There are many different avenues to getting full compensation for your injuries and medical bills.

 Understanding a victim’s prognosis for recovery, and the risk of long-term medical complications and expenses, are critical in determining the full extent of loses stemming from a crash.

 Insurance companies will often overlook this fact when dealing with an injury victim who does not have legal representation.
 However, understanding what medical bills and future costs may arise from an injury is crucial to ensuring that a person is not left financially and physically suffering years later.Thoroughly Investigating a Motorcycle Accident

-A thorough investigation of the facts and circumstances surrounding a motorcycle crash is an extremely important part of determining who is at fault.
+A thorough investigation of the facts and circumstances surrounding a motorcycle crash can be an extremely important part of determining who is at fault.
 Simply taking the situation at face value is not enough.

-The Motorcycle Safety Foundation reports more than half of all motorcycle crashes that involve another vehicle are the fault of the vehicle’s driver.
+The Motorcycle Safety Foundation reports more than half of all motorcycle crashes are the fault of another vehicle’s driver.
 The most common cause: a driver who fails to yield the right-of-way before turning left in front of an oncoming rider.
-In other cases, motorists fail to see an oncoming rider, fail to properly judge speed and distance, or simply fail to extend to a rider the respect and courtesy due to every motorist on the road.
+In other cases, motorists may fail to see an oncoming rider or fail to properly judge speed and distance.

-Accident victims should collect as much documentation as possible at the scene and share this information with their chosen law firm.
-The information collected at the scene of the accident should include:
+Accident victims should collect as much documentation as possible at the scene and share this information with their lawyer.
+The information collected at the scene of the accident may include: